Battle of Klushino: Battle

 According to a description based on the work of Leszek Podhorecki, although the Poles were more aware that the battle was about to take place, the forces encountered one another in the darkness of the night, and Żółkiewski decided to organize his army rather than engaging immediately, which also gave the Tsardom of Russia time to prepare.
 According to Mirosław Nagielski, however, the Poles under Żółkiewski purposefully chose to engage the opponent at that time, hoping to catch them asleep.

 The Russian army was divided into foreign mercenary regiments on the right (north-west) flank, and the main Russian army on the center and left (south-east) flank.
 The Russian battle line consisted of infantry (pikemen, musketeers, arquebusiers), mostly behind the village fences, with a second line of cavalry to the rear and on the left wing (where there were fewer fences).
 The Russian artillery, left in the camp, played no role in the battle.
-Polish-Lithuanian units consisted primarily of cavalry, namely the Polish hussars, with about 400 Cossack infantry on the left wing.
+Polish units consisted primarily of cavalry, namely the Polish hussars, with about 400 Cossack infantry on the left wing.
 Another 200 infantry and two cannons would arrive later, and did not participate in the first part of the battle.

-The battlefield, a flat agricultural field, was crossed by a high village picket fence, reinforced by improvised fieldworks, which allowed the Polish-Lithuanian hussars to charge only through a narrow gap.
+The battlefield, a flat agricultural field, was crossed by a high village picket fence, reinforced by improvised fieldworks, which allowed the Polish hussars to charge only through a narrow gap.

 The battle began before dawn.
 The first part of the battle consisted of Polish hussars repeatedly charging the fortified Russian positions, attempting to break them.
-The Polish-Lithuanian forces continued to make ferocious attacks, and Samuel Maskiewicz, a witness from one hussar company, claimed that his unit charged eight or ten times.
-The Polish-Lithuanian hussars' attacks on the infantry, hidden behind the fences, and using firearms, were not successful.
+The Polish forces continued to make ferocious attacks, and Samuel Maskiewicz, a witness from one hussar company, claimed that his unit charged eight or ten times.
+The Polish hussars' attacks on the infantry, hidden behind the fences, and using firearms, were not successful.